megaease/easeprobe/README.md

 ### 3.7 Native Client Probe Configuration

-Native Client probe using the SDK to communicate with the remote endpoint.
-And you can define multiple data, and EaseProbe would help to check the data whether is stored or not.
+Native Client probe uses the native GO SDK to communicate with the remote endpoints.
+Additionally to simple connectivity checks, you can also define key and data validity checks for EaseProbe, it will query for the given keys and verify the data stored on each service.

 ```YAML
 # Native Client Probe